BetulAlbayrak1999/BetulAlbayrak1999/README.md

 - 🔭 I’m interested about **Backend technologies like .Net Core technology and Database like Oracle, Mssql and Mysql **

-- 🌱 I’m currently learning **GraduateProject using Asp.Net Core Web Api**
+- 🌱 I’m currently working on **GraduateProject using Asp.Net Core Web Api**

 - 👨‍💻 All of my projects are available at [https://github.com/BetulAlbayrak1999](https://github.com/BetulAlbayrak1999)